liljencrantz/crush/docs/misc.md

 ## Similarity to Nushell

 On the surface, Crush looks identical to nushell, but less polished.
-Crush lacks syntax highlighting, tab completion and has a worse screen rendering.
+Crush has less polished syntax highlighting, tab completion and screen rendering.
 But that is because the focus of Crush right now is to create a well defined, powerful and convenient language that supports things like arithmetic operations, closures, loops and flow control while remaining useful for interactive use.